All City Guides

 MID-MAY CONDITIONS

-• Post-race: dry tee, recovery socks, light layer.
+• Post-race: dry tee, recovery socks, a warmer layer than you would need in May.

 HYDRATION

-Standard bottle plus electrolytes is enough for most athletes.
-If race week turns warm, start topping sodium the day before instead of panic-drinking on race morning.
+A standard bottle plus electrolytes covers most athletes here.
+If it turns warm, start topping sodium the day before rather than panic-drinking on race morning.

 INDOOR / OUTDOOR